Clonidine: 7 things you should know

 - Slow-release forms (Kapvay brand) may be used in the treatment of ADHD (Attention Deficit Hyperactivity Disorder) in children over the age of six years.

-- May also be used off-label for other conditions, such as Tourette's syndrome (off-label means not an FDA-approved use but may still have a place in therapy).
+- May also be used off-label for other conditions, such as Tourette's syndrome (off-label means not an FDA-approved use but experts consider it still has a place in therapy).